StarSheriff2/Etch-a-Sketch-Project---Arturo/README.md

 This is part of the Odin Project's Web Development 101 course on Javascript

 This is a browser version of something between a sketchpad and an Etch-A-Sketch.
+All extra features included: random color brush and grayscale brush